 The Closing Process

 You're almost there!
 During the next phase of the home buying process, you'll finalize your mortgage and your monthly mortgage payments, sign a LOT of paperwork, and prepare to take out a very large bank check.
 You'll also do things like request an appraisal, set up homeowner's insurance and utilities, and make any moving preparations.
 You're on the home stretch now... it's almost closing time.

 You've got just a few more steps (and, yes, a lot of paperwork) to go before you get the keys to your very own home.

 Before you sign any paperwork, it's important that you carefully read over the contract with your lawyer to ensure there are appropriate contingencies—that is, if something falls through with your mortgage, you aren't still obligated to buy the home.

 Work with your chosen lender to submit your mortgage application, have your home appraised, and review predicted closing costs.
 There are many costs commonly associated with closing, including attorney fees, title insurance, appraisal fees, home inspection fees, courier fees, government recording fees, and taxes.

 It's time to close!
 Meet with your agent, lender, lawyer, and the seller to finalize the paperwork, sign your contracts, and pay your down payment and closing costs.
 Finally—the keys to your new home!

-Sill Have Questions About Buying Your First Home in Charles Town?
+Sill Have Questions About Buying Your First Home?